Cell structure formation in a two-dimensional density-based dislocation dynamics model: Model Equations

 The dislocation velocities for these four types of dislocations are assumed to be linearly proportional to respective, effective shear stresses ${\cal T}_{i}^{s}$ where the index $i \in \{1,2\}$ distinguishes the two slip systems and $s \in \{-1,1\}$ distinguishes the two signs of the dislocations:

-In these equations, $M_0$ is a dislocation mobility coefficient (inverse drag coefficient).
+In these equations, $B$ is the dislocation drag coefficient.
 A closed mathematical model is then specified by relating the effective shear stresses to the dislocation densities.
-In line with the single-slip model of \citet{Groma2016_PRB,Wu2017_PRB}, we consider the effective driving stresses ${\cal T}_i^s$ to result from the combination of sign-dependent local driving stresses $\tau_{i}^{s,\rm dr}$ and friction stresses $\tau_{i}^{s,\rm f}$:
+In line with the single-slip model of Groma and co-workers \cite{Groma2016_PRB,Wu2017_PRB}, we consider the effective driving stresses ${\cal T}_i^s$ to result from the combination of sign-dependent local driving stresses $\tau_{i}^{s,\rm dr}$ and friction stresses $\tau_{i}^{s,\rm f}$:

 The driving stresses combine the resolved shear stress $\tau_i$ in the respective slip system with corrections describing short-range dislocation interactions associated with the mutual arrangement of individual dislocations (dislocation correlations) according to